feiyuhuahuo/HuaHuoLabel/USAGE_EN.md

 ## Divide Dataset
 <img src="images/readme_imgs/divide_set_en.png" width="350px">

-Use these buttons to divide the dataset into train set and validation set.
+In "Write" mode, use these buttons to divide the dataset into train set and validation set.
 In Separate File mode, additional "imgs" and "labels" folders will be generated.

 ## Annotate Image
 ![annotation.gif](images/readme_imgs/annotation.gif)